tbepler/topaz/README.md

 ## Install Topaz

-__At the moment, prebuilt Topaz is only provided for 64-bit linux__

 To install the precompiled Topaz package and its dependencies, including pytorch:
 ```
 conda install topaz -c tbepler -c soumith